Riven-Spell/Tetrix/README.md

 # Tetrix
 They said there were no linux viruses.
-So we made one for code day.
+So we made one for CodeDay.